What’s your story?

 - For older elementary kids, The Chronicles of Narnia by C.S.
-Lewis is a great way to tell The Story in the form of an analogy.
+Lewis is a great way to tell The Story in an analogy form.

 - If you want to tell The Story in the context of Easter or Christmas, here are two versions that use four simple symbols to bring the metanarrative to life.